Definition of a Railroad Push Pole

 Even though "Push Pole's" were used before my time on the railroad, as a former switchman, I've many thoughts about this method.
 The safest and right way would be to run-a-round the cars with the engine, and spot the cars as it is done today.
 Push Poles were dangerous to use, they were known to break causing injuries.
 In many switching situations, multiple attempts were made to move the cars.

-There is another method railroaders use even today, which is of couse, is against the rules.
+There is another method railroaders use even today, which is against the rules.
 It is called "a drop."
 Although the drop method can be performed in any yard were there are two parallel tracks, the switching maneuver is mostly used in industry switching.
 The end result is to get the boxcar, hopper, etc. on the right end of the engine.
 Rules are made to be broken: What's the sense in being a railroader if you cannot have some fun.
 To perform a drop, a car is coupled to the engine, to get the momentum going, the engineer 8 notches the trottle, a brakeman is riding the footboard, at the right moment the engineer lets up on the trottle, the slack runs in, and the brakeman pulls the pin.
 Once more, the engineer 8 notches the trottle, speeding up the engine while the car is free rolling behind.
 Once the engine clears the dividing switch, another brakeman throws the switch, allowing the rolling car to pass by.
 During the days of a conductor and two helpers, the third brakeman would've been riding the free rolling car, ready to apply the handbrake to stop it.
 To add to the following.
 Most if not all N&W engines carried huge chains in the engine tool box.
 When a drop would go wrong (the car didn't clear the ajacent track and the engine cannot tie onto the car), in place of a Push Pole, we would use the chain to move the boxcar, all the while cussing our butts off.

 Laying Rail - old way